Skip to Content

 • Penalty Group 1-A (PG 1-A): LSD (measured in doses) – considered highly severe with strong penalties.

-• Penalty Group 2 (PG 2): MDMA (Ecstasy), Psilocybin Mushrooms, THC concentrates – high severity with strict penalties.
+• Penalty Group 2 (PG 2): MDMA (Ecstasy), Psilocybin mushrooms, THC concentrates – high severity with strict penalties.

-• Penalty Group 3 (PG 3): Xanax, Valium, Ritalin, Codeine preparations – considered lower risk, with moderate severity penalties.
+• Penalty Group 3 (PG 3): Xanax, Valium, Ritalin, codeine preparations – considered lower risk, with moderate severity penalties.

 • Penalty Group 4 (PG 4): Narcotics with limited narcotic characteristics (often prescription-based) – moderate severity.